nliu-cfs/FPT_toolkit/README.md

 requirements.txt
 README.md
 ```
+The input demo files are included in the rawData folder.

 ## About `postbp`
 - The code uses the postbp library - an open-source Python code for post-processing wildfire model outputs (see documentation in [https://nliu-cfs.github.io/postbp] https://nliu-cfs.github.io/postbp)